CSchool/yjudge/yjudge-runner/README.md

 # yjudge-runner

 This is a utility for internal use.
-It starts a new process as user in a ptrace jail with limits, measures time and memory usage and reports it back.
+It starts a new process as user in a seccomp jail with limits, measures time and memory usage and reports it back.